therekrab/blur/protocol.md

 This is identical in function to the `CHT` format, except it lets the client program know that the message is encrypted, and so they should decrypt it.

-### `ERR` (9)
-This message signals that an error has occured in the system managing the connection - not a user error.
-This would occur if a client attempts to run a request besides `JOIN?` or `NEW?` to start a communication.
-The data field for this message will contain a (non-encrypted) string that should provide debug information to help fix the problems.

 ## The protocol itself
 Upon establishing a connection, the client is responsible for initiating communication.
 The client will begin by sending a `JOIN?` or `NEW?` message, depending on the desired behavior.

 ### Creating a new session
-If a `NEW?` request is sent, the server will respond with either a `NEW` response (OK) or an `ERR` message (error, connection closed).
+If a `NEW?` request is sent, the server will respond with a `NEW` response.

 ### Joining a session
 If a `JOIN?` request is sent, the server will reply with either an `ACC`